guhan/zerotociso/docs/CRYPTOGRAPHY.md

   and try to figure out the key
 - Diffusion: A change in the plaintext results in multiple changes across the ciphertext

+### Initialization Vector (IV):
+A fixed-size random or pseudo-random value used in cryptography to initialize certain encryption algorithms and ensure that each message encrypted with the same key produces a different ciphertext.
+The IV adds an extra layer of security and randomness to encryption processes, especially in situations where the same key is used to encrypt multiple messages.

+The primary purposes of an initialization vector are:

+- Uniqueness: By using a different IV for each encryption operation, even when using the same key, you can ensure that identical plaintexts will have different ciphertexts.
+This helps prevent patterns from emerging in the ciphertext that could potentially be exploited by attackers.
+- Randomness: The IV introduces an element of randomness, making it more difficult for an attacker to predict the ciphertext produced by a given plaintext.

 ## Kerchoffs Principle
 A cryptographic system should be secure even if everything but the keys are public knowledge.